-The project site does not have locally designated or known mineral resources, and no mineral extraction activities, including oil or natural gas pumping, occurs on the site.
-Because of this, the project would have no impact on the availability of mineral resources.
+The project site does not have locally designated or known mineral resources, and no mineral extraction activities, including oil or natural gas pumping, occurs of Because of this, the project would have no impact on the availability of minera on the site.
+I resources.